 Code of Conduct

-Councils are authorised by various statutes to delegate in order to facilitate the efficient and effective conduct of their business.
+Councils are authorised by various statutes to delegate to facilitate the efficient and effective conduct of their business.
 Commonly, delegation of a statutory power is granted under the legislation by a local authority to a committee or to one or more of its officers.

 This manual sets out the Council's delegations to standing committees, special committees, subcommittees, working parties, community boards and the Chief Executive.